 The Great Pyramid of Khufu (Cheops):

-Pharaoh: Khufu (also known as Cheops) Construction Period: Around 2560 BCE Height: Originally around 146.6 meters (481 feet)
+Height: Originally around 146.6 meters (481 feet)

-The Great Pyramid of Khufu is the largest and most famous pyramid on the Giza Plateau.
-It was built as a monumental tomb for Pharaoh Khufu during the Fourth Dynasty of the Old Kingdom.
 The pyramid’s construction involved millions of limestone and granite blocks, carefully cut and arranged to form its iconic stepped structure.
 The pyramid complex includes three smaller pyramids, a mortuary temple, a causeway, and boat pits.
 The pyramid’s internal structure contains chambers, corridors, and a granite sarcophagus in the King’s Chamber.

 2. Hanging Gardens of Babylon, Iraq

 The Hanging Gardens of Babylon, often credited to King Nebuchadnezzar II, hold a mystique in history.
-These tiered gardens said to have been built for his wife Sammu-ramat in ancient Mesopotamia, conjure images of lush greenery seemingly suspended in the sky.
+These tiered gardens, said to have been built for his wife Sammu-ramat in ancient Mesopotamia, conjure images of lush greenery seemingly suspended in the sky.

 While their existence has sparked historical debates, the Hanging Gardens’ enduring mention in the chronicles of antiquity firmly establishes their standing among the ancient world’s wonders.
-Visualizing these terraced gardens perched above the banks of the Euphrates River allows us to delve into the artistic ingenuity of the past.

 Location: The exact location of the Hanging Gardens of Babylon has not yet been established.
-They are thought to be around the royal palace in ancient Babylonia — the territory of modern Iraq.
+They are thought to be around the royal palace in ancient Babylonia, the territory of modern Iraq.

-Yes, Iraq isn’t the top travel destination and until now you probably never planned or thought of going near there.
 However, apart from hosting the ruins of ancient Babylon, it offers many remaining treasures of medieval Islamic and Ottoman history.
 Yet again, if you decide to explore it, proceed with caution and employ careful planning.

 3. Statue of Zeus at Olympia, Greece